 Despite this fact, the research is overwhelming in terms of how important it is for job-seekers to see salary information listed on job postings.

 We also publish and update job descriptions for each role and level on at least an annual basis, so employees are aware of expectations for their current position and future levels.
-This promotes equity by providing all employees with access to the same information and also helps guide discussions around career development.
+This promotes equity by providing all employees with access to the same information and helps guide discussions around career development and performance management.

 We define multiple salary bands and map those to a job ladder rubric organized by team and career track (either individual contributor or manager).
 Each salary band ranges from roughly the 30th to 75th percentile of market compensation.